LukasStonie/reference_database/README.md

 signing up and login in.
 Sign up and login page can be accessed via links on the home page.
 Additionally, admins can activate, deactivate or delete users completely.

+The default credentials for the admin user are:
+* mail: admin@refdb.at
+* password: surfaceenhanced

 ### Ressource administration

 Resources which can be used for measuring a compound, can and should be